 Our Initiative on Transformational Ecology (ITE) examines how our states of mind and patterns of thought and behavior impact the environment.
 ITE applies insights from current research in many disciplines, and draws on contemplative-based approaches to develop people-centered strategies for shifting behaviors and their impacts.
 Currently, the principle activity of ITE is the Climate, Mind and Behavior (CMB) program.

 Cities are increasingly on the front lines in the fight against climate change.
 Starting in 2007, for the first time in history, more people now live in urban than rural areas.
 Their number is expected to rise to 5 billion by 2030.
 Increasing attention is focusing on cities as centers of innovation, motivation, aggregation and leadership in reducing GHG emissions.
 While global treaties and federal legislation on greenhouse gases have been met with resistance, urban leaders have often succeeded in reducing greenhouse gas emissions using innovative policy, regulatory and urban planning strategies.
 The newest project of CMB, Climate, Cities and Behavior (CCB) takes what the neuro-, behavioral and social sciences are learning about human behavior and applies it to urban planning, policy, codes and other regulations in order to shift urban resident and employee behavior and facilitate larger pro-climate impacts.
-The second annual CCB Symposium was held at the Institute in March 2013.
+The second CCB symposium was held at the Institute in March 2013.

 CMB 2013 Highlights: